A few of the links in this article will provide us with a small commission if you purchase through them. Thanks for supporting us!

 You're going to want these (or a hat), but make sure you bring ones you wouldn't be heartbroken over if they got whisked away in the wind on Expedition Everest.

 With the advent of FP+, it's crucial to be able to access your phone and the My Disney Experience app while at the park.
-This charger will keep your phone alive and well throughout the day, which is even more important if you use your phone to take pictures.
+This charger will keep your phone alive and well throughout the day (it can charge an iPhone almost 7 times!), which is even more important if you use your phone to take pictures.

 FROGG TOGGS CHILLY PAD